hnhaefliger/hnhaefliger/README.md

 ### Hi!
 I'm Henry 👋

-- Learning more about: Emulators and low-level functionality.
+- :seedling: Currently learning more about: Emulators and low-level functionality.

 #### Here are some of the things that I'm working on